mommy003/MSML/README.md

 |-----------|-----------|-----------|-----|-----------|
 |    ...    |    ...    |    ...    | ... |    ...    |

-This process will also generate all the model configurations (named total_model_configurations)
+This process will also generate all the model configurations (named as total_model_configurations)
 ```
 model 1 : 1
 model 2 : 2